ethereum-optimism/optimism/README.md

 Optimism.

 This spec is developed iteratively, specifying a rollup of increasing complexity.
-The current stage specifies a "rollup" whose only transactions are deposits (L2 transactions submitted on L1).
+The current stage specifies a "rollup" with deposits, withdrawals and sequenced (L2-native) transactions.

-A more detailed, though potentially out of date specification can be found on the `alpha` branch.
+Some aspects, such as the fee logic and calldata compression, are still missing or in placeholder state.

 ## Work in Progress